alexnathanson/solar-protocol/installation.md

 	`</Directory>`
 * To allow CORS (needed for admin console) activate module for changing headers.
 This can be done from any directory. `sudo a2enmod headers`

-To allow for htaccess redirect activate this module: `sudo a2enmod rewrite`
+Enable URL rewrite module: `sudo a2enmod rewrite`
 * then restart `sudo systemctl restart apache2`

 Enable server status interface: